facelessuser/BracketHighlighter/.github/PULL_REQUEST_TEMPLATE.md

-## Description
 Thanks you for contributing to this project!
 Make sure you've read: http://facelessuser.github.io/BracketHighlighter/contributing/.
-Also, please read and follow the template.
+Please follow the guidelines below.

 - Please describe the change in as much detail as possible so I can understand what is being added or modified.